jamestiotio/CITM/README.md

 1. This hack follows a Man-in-the-Middle (MITM) network approach instead of the usual save data modification (using transfer code and confirmation code).
 The latter would be more easily detected by the corresponding servers if playing online.

-2. This method would not require any jailbreaking, rooting or any game cheating/hacking software.
+2. This method would not require any jailbreaking, rooting or any game cheating/hacking software, except for cases of usage with  Android versions beyond `Nougat` (>= 7.0).

 3. As far as I know, this method is also region-insensitive since it just utilizes the main Internet connection to `ponosgames.com`, instead of taking advantage of region-specific package names and hash salts.